DavAug/chi/docs/source/getting_started/quick_overview.rst

 simulate the distribution of the individual parameters in the population via sampling.
-Below we have chosen the values of the population parameters :math:`\theta` such that the 3 patients from above could have feasibly been sampled from the population distribution
+Below we have chosen the values of the population parameters :math:`\theta` such that the 3 patients from above could have feasibly been sampled from the population distribution.

 .. literalinclude:: code/1_simulation_2.py
     :lines: 680-802